March 12, 2026 (3mo ago)

 Ship traces to a managed service.
 Zero infrastructure to manage.

 Pros: Instant setup, powerful query engines, alerting built in.
-Cons: Expensive.
-A moderately active service generating 50GB of trace data per month costs $5-15/month on Datadog.
+Cons: Expensive at scale.
+A moderately active service generating 50GB of trace data per month costs $5/month on Datadog.
 That adds up across microservices.
 And you're locked into their query language and retention policies.

-If you're already running Temps for deployments, it includes a built-in OpenTelemetry collector and trace storage backed by TimescaleDB.
+If you're already running Temps for deployments, it includes a built-in OTLP ingest endpoint and trace storage backed by TimescaleDB.
 No additional services to deploy or configure.

 Pros: Zero extra infrastructure.
 Traces live alongside your deployment logs, error tracking, and analytics.
 One dashboard for everything.
 Cons: Designed for teams already using Temps as their deployment platform.